 The problem is that you need to push, not pull those doors to get in.
 A momentary awkward scene plays out often as people pull and jostle with the door until they realize that they just need to push to get in.
 They have fallen victim to Norman Doors.

-What are Norman Doors?
-They are poorly designed doors that confuse you to do the opposite of what you actually need to do.
-For example, a handle jutting out of a door would indicate that you needed to pull instead of push.
+Norman Doors are poorly designed doors that confuse you to do the opposite of what you actually need to do.
+For example, a handle jutting out of a door would suggest that you needed to pull instead of push.
 If a door has a sign on it telling you what to do, it is most likely a Norman Door.

 Seeing these people standing outside shimmying and shaking that door gave me a mini-epiphany.